Mixed metals: 10 tips for wearing gold & silver jewellery together

 4) Particularly with necklaces, a combination of silver, gold and rose gold can look really lovely.
 The key is to pick different chain lengths so that they don’t all sit on top of one another in a jumble.
 You might like to add in a shorter colourful necklace as well, like a 35-40cm choker style which sits close against the neck.

 5) Highlight just one area for maximum impact.
 Concentrating on just one type of jewellery to mix works brilliantly.
 If you’re not confident about layering lots of necklaces together then try starting with some bracelets.
-Different styles and colours focused on just one wrist can be beautifully impactful, particularly when worn with a half or three-quarter length sleeve.
+I love my chunky charm bracelets (see above) for this, a modern take on an absolutely classic and timeless design.
+Or why not combine different styles and colour bracelets on just one wrist - it looks beautifully impactful, particularly when worn with a half or three-quarter length sleeve.

 6) Pick a simple shape (say a circle) and combine pieces that fit with that theme.
-So, for example, you might have a simple small gold circle necklace and put it together with this larger silver double circle necklace, plus this gold spheres pendant and then this silver two circle necklace to finish off the whole look.
+So, for example, you might pick this simple Textured round tag necklace from April March and put it together with this larger Silver double circle necklace, plus the Gold Athena pendant and then this Open hammered circle pendant necklace from Wild Fawn Jewellery to finish off the whole look.

-7) As an alternative to this you could also try layering up the same design in both silver and gold (like these charm bracelets in the image above) for a simple, but effective look.
+7) As an alternative to this you could also try layering up the same design in both silver and gold like these Metropolis cubes necklaces in gold and silver by Cara Tonkin or my gold and silver Rhea pendants for a simple, but effective look.

 8) Start with your biggest piece first and work from there.
-If you have a really chunky silver ring for example then using that as the base and adding finer gold bands can look great.
-Stacking thin gold and silver bands together can give the illusion of a whole new pieces of jewellery, depending on the combinations you go for.
+If you have a really chunky silver ring like the Silver Bubble Statement Ring for example then using that as the base and adding finer gold bands can look great.
+Stacking thin gold and silver bands together (like these faceted bands) can give the illusion of a whole new pieces of jewellery, depending on the combinations you go for.

 9) Mix newer pieces with vintage finds or family heirlooms to find a combination that’s uniquely yours.